Getting a new iPhone or iPad? Use Apple’s Prepare for New iPhone feature

 Apple continues to make it easier and easier to migrate all your data from an old device to a new device.
 And with its Prepare for New iPhone, it’s almost seamless!

-Getting access to temporary iCloud storage to backup your old device’s data makes a huge difference, especially for folks that don’t use a paid iCloud subscription plan.
+Getting access to temporary iCloud storage to back up your old device’s data makes a huge difference, especially for folks who don’t use a paid iCloud subscription plan.